 South West England’s Premier Choir

-Founded in 1970, the 150-plus members of the choir perform a variety of music in Plymouth and elsewhere in the country and abroad.
+Founded in 1970, our 150-plus members perform a variety of music in Plymouth and elsewhere in the country and abroad.
 We have won widespread acclaim and concerts often include world-class soloists and musicians.
-'In the top 10% of amateur choirs in the UK' Internationally renowned tenor Neil Jenkins.
+'In the top 10% of amateur choirs in the UK' says internationally renowned tenor and choir Patron Neil Jenkins.

 An evening of beautiful choral music, with a seafaring theme that fits perfectly with the Mayflower 400 celebrations in Plymouth during 2020.

 As a grand finale to our anniversary year, we have added a fourth concert.
 We will be performing the magnificent Handel’s Messiah at Plymouth Guildhall on Sunday 13th December 2020.

 2020 is a very special year for Plymouth Philharmonic Choir.
 Join us for three concerts to celebrate our 50th anniversary year.

 Details of each concert can be found on the Concerts and Workshop tab above.

 You can help us celebrate our anniversary in 2020, by joining an extra special workshop “The Big Sing” led by our very own Musical Director Christopher Fletcher.
 This is very much open to everyone and as it is such a special occasion it will be at the special price of just £10.
 We have booked Plymouth Guildhall for Saturday 16 May so mark it in your diary.
 To be kept informed please email us with your contact details here: email@example.com

 Alternatively call Pauline on 01752 346563